yast/zombie-killer/spec/zombie_killer_spec.md

 In the following code, the variable names mean *n*ice, and *u*gly, with numbers corresponding to the above cases.

-Zombie Killer combines variable niceness from both branches.
+Zombie Killer combines variable niceness from both branches XFAIL.

 **Original**